 Bottle cages… that never eject bottles.

 We recommend the Arundel Bando.
-Never had one ever eject a bottle.
+We've never, ever seen a bottle ejected from this cage.
 Ever.
 And this isn’t the superlight carbon fanciness so it’s not expensive.

 Completely tuned and ready to rumble bike.